 Getting legal help

-Clinics provide help in other areas of law, depending on local needs.
-However, they do not assist with most criminal or family legal matters.
+Some clinics provide help in other areas of law, depending on local needs.

 About legal clinics

 Community legal clinics are non-profit legal centres.
 They are governed by an independent board of directors who are representative of the community they serve.
 Clinics employ lawyers, legal workers, paralegals and administrative staff to provide information, legal advice and representation.